Table of contents

 Let’s take your automated monthly phone bill payments as an example.
 When you sign up for autopay with your phone company, you provide your checking account information (routing and account number) and sign a recurring payment authorization.

 Then, when you hit your billing cycle, your phone company’s bank (the ODFI) sends a request to your bank (the RDFI) to transfer the money owed.
-The two banks then communicate to ensure that there are enough funds in your bank account to process the transaction.
+The two banks then communicate to ensure enough funds are in your bank account to process the transaction.

 If you have sufficient funds, the transaction is processed and the money is routed to your phone company’s bank account.